cedlemo/truckboris/README.md

 # Truckboris

 Truckboris is a little library based on Clang 3.5.
-Truckboris allow you to create a simple C source file parser easily.
+Truckboris allows you to create a simple C source file parser easily.

 ```C++